Protesters in Israel demand hostage deal in one of the largest demonstrations since Gaza conflict began

 From Tal Shalev and Dana Karni

-(CNN) — Large crowds of Israelis took to the streets on Sunday, launching a nationwide grassroots strike and widespread protests to demand the government secure the release of 50 hostages still in Gaza.
+(CNN) — Hundreds of thousands of protesters gathered around Hostages Square in Tel Aviv on Sunday night, with organizers reporting a turnout exceeding 400,000.

-In one of the largest coordinated demonstrations since the beginning of the Gaza war nearly two years ago, protesters blocked major roads, closed private businesses, and staged rallies in big cities.
+In one of the largest coordinated demonstrations since the beginning of the Gaza war nearly two years ago, protesters blocked major roads, closed private businesses, and staged rallies in big cities across Israel.

-People also protested outside government minister’s homes.
-Organizers estimated that hundreds of thousands took part in the strike across Israel.
+The nationwide grassroots strike and widespread protests grew over the course of Sunday as protesters demand the government secure the release of 50 hostages still in Gaza.
+People also protested outside government ministers’ homes.

-The day of protests began at 06:29am, the exact time when Hamas launched its deadly attack on Israel on October 7.
+The day of protests began at 06:29 a.m., the exact time when Hamas launched its deadly attack on Israel on October 7, 2023.
+Organizers said that throughout the day, over one million people participated in hundreds of actions held across the country.

+At the start of the main rally at Hostages Square, a new video clip of the captive Matan Zangauker was released.
+The video, said to be recorded several months ago in Gaza, was recently obtained by the Israeli military during its operations and was released by Einav Zangauker, Matan’s mother, as part of the intensifying campaign to free the hostages.

+In the video, Zangauker appears with a shaved head and addresses his sisters and his partner, who was kidnapped with him from Kibbutz Nir Oz and was released after 50 days in November 2023.
+In the video, Zangauker appears, saying: “Tatu (Natali), Shani, Ilana – I miss you, and God willing, we’ll meet soon.
+To all my acquaintances, all my friends – go out and make noise like only you know how.”

 Family members of the hostages, leading the strike alongside the October Council, which represents bereaved families from the war, held a press conference in Tel Aviv, announcing an “emergency break” until the hostages are released.

 “Today, we stop everything to save the lives of 50 hostages and soldiers.
-Today, we stop everything to remember the supreme value of the sanctity of life,” said Anat Engrest, whose son Matan, is held hostage in Gaza.
+Today, we stop everything to remember the supreme value of the sanctity of life,” said Anat Engrest, whose son Matan is held in Gaza.

 Polls have repeatedly shown a large majority in Israel support a ceasefire deal to release all of the hostages in exchange for an end to the war.
 The last round of negotiations fell apart in late-July, when the US and Israel withdrew their teams from talks in Doha, accusing Hamas of not negotiating in good faith.